Newsom Vows to Speed Up Slow California Rollout of Covid Vaccine

 But people disregarded health orders to attend parties or travel in Los Angeles County, where health care workers are bracing for a new spike in hospitalizations over the next two weeks.

-As of Monday, more than 1 in 5 Angelenos have positive for the virus, with 400,000 new infections just in the last month according to County Public Health Director Dr. Barbara Ferrer.
+As of Monday, more than 1 in 5 Angelenos have tested positive for the virus, with 400,000 new infections just in the last month according to County Public Health Director Dr. Barbara Ferrer.

 “Assume that this deadly, invisible virus is everywhere, looking for a willing host,” Ferrer said Monday.

-County officials reported 77 new deaths and over 9,000 new infections — numbers that are artificially low due to a lag in reporting around New Year’s.
+County officials reported 77 new deaths and over 9,000 new infections — numbers that are artificially low due to a lag in reporting from the New Year’s. holiday weekend.

 Newsom said Southern California also saw the state’s first handful of cases of the new coronavirus variant first identified in the United Kingdom.